iGEM-HUST-China/HUST-China-2025/wiki/hardware.md

 Lipase yeast requires substantial oxygen during fermentation, making an efficient aeration system critical for enhancing fermentation efficiency.
 To improve oxygen utilization, we have designed the following three aeration systems.

+{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/hh10.webp" caption="Figure 3.4.4 Aeration Module" %}
-Figure 3.4.7 shows an aeration unit where gas is introduced radially through the disc.
-Typically used downward, it features small outlet holes and high gas pressure, suitable for systems with high oxygen demand.

-Figure 3.4.8 depicts another aeration unit connected to a long gas transport pipe.
+Figure 3.4.4(a) shows an aeration unit where gas is introduced radially through the disc.
+Typically used downward, it features small outlet holes and high gas pressure, suitable for systems with high oxygen demand.Figure 3.4.4(b) depicts another aeration unit connected to a long gas transport pipe.
 It diverts part of the gas flow into spherical chambers before diffusing outward, increasing gas-liquid contact area.
-This configuration serves as an ideal transfer station for multiple aeration systems.

-Figure 3.4.9 depicts an aeration line that can be laid along the tank bottom.
+This configuration serves as an ideal transfer station for multiple aeration systems.Figure 3.4.4(c) depicts an aeration line that can be laid along the tank bottom.
 It disperses bubbles in a fishbone pattern.
 As the bubbles rise, they agitate the liquid and dissolve, featuring a simple structure suitable for tubular fermenters.

 ### Fermentation Modules

 To accommodate diverse fermentation requirements and conditions, we have concurrently designed several variants of fermentation apparatus.

+{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/hh11.webp" caption="Figure 3.4.5 Fermentation Modules" %}
-Figure 3.4.10 A 200 ml fermentation vessel enables larger-scale fermentation and extraction.

-Figure 3.4.11 shows a fermenter with baffles added to increase oxygen supply during agitation.
+Figure 3.4.5(a) A 200 ml fermentation vessel enables larger-scale fermentation and extraction.Figure 3.4.5(b) shows a fermenter with baffles added to increase oxygen supply during agitation.

-{% include figure2.html images=page.images24 %}

 ### Product Usage Procedure: